Kxpi/performance-assessment-and-modelling-of-microservices-based-cloud-systems/README.md

 ## Scatter Plot

+There are 3 types of views: the main one is the Groups View, the second one is the Group's Operation View and the third one is the Group's Spans View.

+In Group's Spans View the spans with the same colour are from the same trace and the spans with the same number are from the same microservice.

 You can zoom in on the plot by holding down the Shift key and the left mouse button while marking the area.
 To zoom out, simply hold down the Shift key and click the left or right mouse button.

 To view the statistics of the object, right-click its center.
 The statistics will appear below the plot.